YashsTiwari/ML-helper-codes/README.md

 # ML helper codes

-This repo contains codes collected from various souces which can be used in model development.
+This repo contain codes collected from various souces which can be used in model development.

 **Feel Free to contribute!**